arawa/workspace/README.md

 ### Requirements
 - PHP 7.4 to 8.1
 - Nextcloud 21 to 24
-- Our forked Groupfolders app, available on https://github.com/arawa/groupfolders, release [v9.1.0](https://github.com/arawa/groupfolders/releases/download/v9.1.0/groupfolders-9.1.0.tar.gz)
+- Our forked Groupfolders app, available on https://github.com/arawa/groupfolders, release [v9.1.0](https://github.com/arawa/groupfolders/releases/download/v9.1.0/groupfolders-9.1.0.tar.gz) (we are working with Nextcloud to make Workspace compatible with the standard Groupfolders application ; this version will be available soon)

 ### Limit the Workspace app to specific groups